 Stewart is an author who spends his days working in finance and his weekends running LARP events.
 When not busy fencing or running or making ice cream he's also to be found writing criticism of popular culture and, basically, loves being a nerd.

 Shayna is a Creative with a background in Events Production and is an aspiring Screenwriter.
 As a member of the Chronic illness Community she knows too well the difficulties she and other disabled folk face and hopes to bring that knowledge and experience to BSFA.

 Liz works in tech, but not-so-secretly has a PhD in 20th century history.
 She loves cycling, video games, comics and of course reading science fiction.

-Polina Levontin - Vector Editor-in-Chief
+Polina Levontin - Vector Managing Editor

 Polina has co-edited Vector, the critical journal of the BSFA, since 2018.
 She is also a science researcher in environmental policy, with particular interests in communicating risk and improving decision-making in complex multi-stakeholder situations.

 Phoenix Alexander - Vector Editor in Chief